stevector-streaming/dtp/readme.md

 ```

 #### `target_env`
 The Pantheon environment to which the deployment will be made.
 If left blank, the value used will be automatically derived.
-Pull requests will deploy to environments named "pr-[NUMBER]" and main/master branch commits will deploy to the Pantheon "dev" environment'
+Pull requests will deploy to environments named "pr-[NUMBER]" and `main`/`master` branch commits will deploy to the Pantheon "dev" environment.

 ```yml
    default: ""